mmerkes/sudoku_solvers/README.md

       // Check every square in the puzzle for a zero for(var i = 0; i < board.length; i++) {
         for(var j = 0; j < board[i].length; j++) {
-          // If a zero is found, so that position if(board[i][j] === 0) {
+          // If a zero is found, save that position if(board[i][j] === 0) {
             emptyPositions.push([i, j]);
           }